CRICOS Course Code: 098672E

 - BSBHRM510 Manage mediation processes

-The assessment manual sets out the range and types of assessments that will be used for the unit.
+The assessment manual sets out the range and types of assessment tasks that will be used for the unit.

-Each unit will comprise of a number of types of assessments, which may include: short answer questions, portfolio, role play, presentations and/or report writing.
+Each unit will comprise of a number of types of assessment tasks, which may include: short answer questions, portfolio, role play, presentations and/or written reports.